an icon of MPiFY logo to take you straight to chat

 Each element adapts to light, movement, and touch.
 It’s about subtle delight.

-Why This is Bigger Than Apple?
+Why is This Bigger Than Apple?

 Trends like this don’t stay inside Apple Park.